Spring Cleaning and Notes on Homeschooling

 09/20/16 update:

-When that 12-year old son (Jared) turned 15, I had an urgent sense that I needed to change something up.
+When that 12-year old son (JD) turned 15, I had an urgent sense that I needed to change something up.
 Where previously, his free time had been spent learning and growing, it was now being squandered, and I saw college on the horizon and a need for more guidance and structure to help him prepare.
 His interest in math hadn’t gone anywhere, and he still enjoyed coding, but the work in Khan Academy and his more formal math training had taken a back seat, with quite a few gaps left unclosed.

 My search for what I was to do next was difficult and wrenching.
 It began with an investigation into where I might be able to put my 7th grader into a band.
 He had played with a local elementary school before our move across town, but I hadn’t found a junior high that would allow part-time enrollment for only band.